Accessing Docker registry from Kubernetes cluster

 Kubernetes deployments are based on a “pull” approach.
-When you deploy your application to a Kubernetes cluster you don’t upload the application itself (which usually happens with traditional deployments).
-Instead, Kubernetes will pull the Docker images to its nodes on its own.
+When you deploy your application to a Kubernetes cluster, instead of uploading the application itself, as in traditional deployments, Kubernetes pulls the Docker images to its nodes on its own.

-Giving access to a Docker Registry via the GUI
+Giving access to a Docker Registry via the UI

-You will get a list of all the connected Docker registries in Codefresh.
-Select the one that you like and Codefresh will automatically create a secret for you.
+- From the list of all the connected Docker registries in Codefresh, select the registry you want.
+Codefresh automatically creates a secret for you.

-The creation of the secret is instant and will happen as soon as you select your Docker registry from the drop down.
+The secret is created as soon as you select your Docker registry from the dropdown.
 There is no need to actually deploy anything from this screen for the changes to take effect.

-From this screen you don’t really need to finish the deployment in order to apply the secrets changes.
+From now on, the cluster in this namespace can deploy Docker images from the selected registry.
+To apply the changed secret, you don’t really need to finish the deployment.
 Feel free to close the screen and go to another Codefresh page.

-Note that Codefresh will automatically use the secret you defined in all deployments that are performed via the GUI (Codefresh is dynamically creating the correct manifests for you behind the scenes in that case).
+Codefresh automatically uses the secret you defined in all deployments that are performed via the UI by dynamically creating the correct manifests for you behind the scenes.
 If you wish to use your own manifests, you need to include the secret yourself, as explained in the next section.

 Giving access to a Docker Registry with kubectl